Sybil Leek: United States

 When Leek moved to America, she became an astrologer, describing astrology as her "first love".
 In April 1964, an American publishing house wanted Sybil to speak about her new book A Shop in the High Street, and she was invited to appear on To Tell the Truth, a TV programme in the States; her appearance occurred on 13 April 1964.
 She took the opportunity to go, and flew to New York City, where she gave many interviews.
 While in New York, she was contacted by Hans Holzer, a parapsychologist, who invited her to join him investigating hauntings and psychic phenomena.
 They went on to do numerous TV and radio programmes on the subject.
 She would later move to Los Angeles, where she met Israel Regardie, an authority on Kabbalah and ritual magic.

-Views
+Contrasts with other witches

-Strong in the defence of her beliefs, Leek sometimes differed and even quarrelled with other witches.
-She disapproved of nudity in rituals, a requirement in some reconstructed traditions, and was strongly against the use of drugs, but she was at odds with most other witches in that she did believe in cursing.
+Sybil Leek was strong in the defence of her beliefs, and sometimes differed with, and even quarrelled with, other witches.
+She disapproved of nudity in rituals, which is a requirement in Gardnerian Wicca, and she was strongly against the use of drugs, and she contrasted with most other witches in that she did believe in cursing.
 She also claimed to have had an out-of-body experience.

-Her student Christine Jones stated that Leek "mixed truths with untruths liberally, causing great harm as she went."